italiangrid/storm/release-notes/StoRM-v1.11.7.md

 ### Description

 This release provides several bug fixes and a new component: storm-webdav.
-This new component provide a replacement for the StoRM GridHTTPs service.
+This new component provides a replacement for the StoRM GridHTTPs service.

 ### Released components